mariomliberio/PHP/phpnotes.md

 - *Checkbox & Label* -> ```<input type="checkbox" name="case" id="case" /> <label for="case">Ma case à cocher</label>```
   - To create a checkbox we need to assign it as a type of input ```input="checkbox"``` .
 To create options to check we must use the HTML ``` <label></label>``` Using the ```for=""``` attribute we can quickly link it to  an *id* for it as defined in the previous input example.
 This id is used when calling a ```$_GET[]``` or ```$_POST[]``` method.

-- *Option/Radio buttons* -> Can be used to give an option between two or several choices, however you can only choose one, if you wanted to allow to tick several options, you should use *Checkbox & Label*
+- *Option/Radio buttons* -> Can be used to give an option between two or several choices, however you can only choose one, if you wanted to allow to tick several options, you should use *Checkbox & Label*.
   - To create an option input ```type="radio"``` we must use the radio type.To set the value of the adjacent label, we must use the ```id=""``` attribute on the input and the ```for=""``` attribute on the label.
 Also to set an option ticked as default we must include the attribute ```checked="checked"```.
 ```
 Aimez-vous les frites ?